tjelvar-olsson/biologists-guide-to-computing/source/data-munching.rst

 also wanted to find out how many proteins were associated with each variant.

 We could achieve this by creating a nested data structure using Python's built in dictionary type.
-At the top level we would have a dictionary whose keys were the species, e.g. ``Escherichia coli``.
-The values of the top level dictionary would themselves be dictionaries.
-The keys of the nested dictionaries would be the full organism name, e.g. ``Escherichia coli (strain K12)``.
-The values of the nested dictionary would be an integer representing the number of proteins found for that organism.
-Below is a YAML representation of the data structure that would be created from the four entries above.
+At the top level we should have a dictionary whose keys were the species, e.g. ``Escherichia coli``.
+The values of the top level dictionary should themselves be dictionaries.
+The keys of the nested dictionaries should be the full organism name, e.g. ``Escherichia coli (strain K12)``.
+The values of the nested dictionary should be an integer representing the number of proteins found for that organism.
+Below is a YAML representation of the data structure that should be created from the four entries above.

 .. code-block:: yaml